 "Part of that agreement listed the intention of both parties to reach a quick compromise and reach an agreement ideally before the school year," Williams said.
 "Both sides had been passionate about terms and conditions of the contract."

 Currently, the details regarding the terms and conditions are being withheld.
 Both parties will need to accept the specific language found in the contract.
-The agreement will also need to be ratified by the Twin Valley School Board and teacher's union.

 Due to the holiday vacation, teachers were unavailable to speak on the matter.